 - Contextualize your research: Use statistics to provide context for your research.
 For example, if you’re presenting on the prevalence of a particular disease, you might start by sharing statistics on how many people are affected by the disease worldwide.

 - Highlight key findings: Use facts and statistics to highlight the key findings of your research.
-For example, if you’re presenting on a new drug therapy, you might share statistics on the success rate of the therapy and how it compares to existing treatments.
+For example, if you’re presenting on new drug therapy, you might share statistics on the success rate of the therapy and how it compares to existing treatments.

 - Support your arguments: Use facts and statistics to support your arguments.
 For example, if you’re arguing that a particular policy change is needed, you might use statistics to show how the current policy is failing and why a change is necessary.